tasyrkin/web-crawler/README.md

 * Process only specific media type: `text/html`

     * Possible solution: request a resource with `GET` and consider the `Content-Type` header
-    * Possible solution: request only a header with `HEAD` request.
-Needs to be proved if there are servers which don't implement the method
+    * <s>Possible solution: request only a header with `HEAD` request.
+Needs to be proved if there are servers which don't implement the method</s> Some servers do not answer to `HEAD` requests.

 * Find urls in the `text/html` document.
 At the moment the only reasonable source of uls is the `<a href="url">` html tag.